-Safety operations, designed to achieve improvement across all of the Company’s sites, focused on safety awareness and training courses.
-As a result of this, the lost time incident (LTI) rate (based on the number of lost time incidents in respect of every 200,000 man hours worked) halved from 0.84 during H1 2011 to 0.42 for H1 2012.
-A total of 740 employees attended introductory (one day) safety training classes, 317 employees completed courses in safe working methods, labour protection and industrial safety training (3/5 days) while 267 employees participated in industrial safety certification through RosTechNadzor.
-In addition, 70 drivers received vehicle safety and driving training with particular emphasis on vehicular incident mitigation.
+A major focus on Health and Safety operations, designed to achieve continuous improvement across all of the Company’s sites, maintained safety awareness and training courses as primary objectives.
+As a result of the ongoing focus, the lost time incident (LTI) rate (based on the number of lost time incidents in respect of every 200,000 man hours worked) saw an improvement to 0.36 (0.42 in H1 2012) which equated to a 14% reduction.
+A total of 888 employees attended introductory (one day) safety training classes, 445 employees completed courses in safe working methods, labour protection and industrial safety training (3/5 days) while 322 employees participated in industrial safety certification through RosTechNadzor.

 For further information please contact: